 Fingerprint Pro Bot Detection collects vast amounts of browser data that bots leak (errors, network overrides, browser attribute inconsistencies, API changes, and more) to reliably distinguish real users from headless browsers, automation tools, their derivatives, and plugins.

-It is based on BotD — a free and open-source library that detects simple bots running entirely in the client.
-Fingerprint Pro Bot Detection can detect a broader range of sophisticated bots and runs the analysis on the server side where it’s not vulnerable to tampering by bots themselves.
+It is based on BotD — a free and open-source library that we created that detects simple bots running entirely in the client.
+Fingerprint Pro Bot Detection, however, can detect a broader range of sophisticated bots and runs the analysis on the server side, where it’s not vulnerable to tampering by bots themselves.
 See our documentation for a detailed comparison of BotD and Fingerprint Pro Bot Detection.
 The example below uses the non-open-source version.

 Add the JavaScript agent to your website client.
 Once enabled, you can use the same JavaScript agent for visitor identification and Bot Detection.
 We have client libraries for all significant front-end frameworks, or you can load the script from our CDN as shown below:

 Let’s use an airline website as an example.
 The visitor picks their destination and clicks “Search flights.”
-Before returning the results from the server, you want to make sure they are not a bot.
+Before returning the results from the server, you want to ensure they are not a bot.

 async function onClickSearchFlights(from, to) {